 Stream March Madness at Work with Sling TV

-Sling TV is one of our highest recommended options for cable cutters who are still looking to watch sports.
-At this time, it is also one of the best ways to stream March Madness that comes with tons of other additional benefits.
+If you’re looking for a cheaper option than DIRECTV NOW, Sling TV is another one of our recommended options for cable cutters who are still looking to watch sports.

 Sling TV (review) costs $20 per month and you can live stream over 20 popular cable channels.
-TBS, TNT are always included in the basic package and during the tournament truTV will also be available.
-That means you can watch 46 of the 67 March Madness games at work with Sling TV, since it is compatible to be streamed on your computer, tablet, or mobile device.
+TBS, TNT are always included in the basic package and, during the tournament, truTV will also be available.
+That means you can watch most of the March Madness games at work with Sling TV since it is compatible to be streamed on your computer, tablet, or mobile device.
 If you are at home, you can easily watch it on your TV as well with a device like the Roku or Chromecast.

 In fact, you can even use Sling TV and stream March Madness free with the 7-day free trial.
-If you do want to sign up, check out Sling TV’s deal when you sign up for three months.
-In return, you can receive either a free Roku 2 ($70 value) or 50% off a Roku 3.
-The Roku 2 is a phenomenal option, since you basically get it for $10 off and Sling TV for three months as an added bonus.
+If you do want to sign up, check out Sling TV’s deals when you sign up, they have been known to offer things like a free streaming device or a discount on an Apple TV.

 Download the March Madness Live App to Stream the NCAA Tournament